The Youth Olympics

 History and Background

 A key difference between the Youth and the regular Olympic Games is that the Youth Olympics is a much more recent development.
 The first Youth Summer Games was held in Singapore in 2010, and the first winter version was in Innsbruck, Austria in 2012.
 The idea of the Youth events was first suggested by Johann Rosenzopf, an industrial manager from Austria, in 1998 as a response to worldwide concerns about the increase in childhood obesity and the decrease in younger people participating in sports, especially in developed nations.
 The creation of the Youth Games was approved by the International Olympic Committee in 2007, as a successor to the World Youth Games and joining the ranks of other Olympic Youth events such as the Australian Youth Olympic Festival.
-In keeping up with modern times, social media platforms are used by the Youth Olympic Games organisers before, during and after to inform interested parties and call them to action.
+In keeping up with modern times, social media platforms are used by the Youth Olympic Games organisers before, during and after to inform interested parties and call them to action which is very different from Dota 2 International betting objectives.

 To instil good sporting and general lifestyle values in young people, it was decided to include mixed gender and mixed national teams in the Youth Games.
 Fencing, triathlon relays, table tennis, archery, swimming relays and many other events involve such mixed teams.
 The requirements for participating in the Youth Olympics are set by the International Olympic Committee and the different sports’ International Federations, but some spots are reserved for athletes from under-represented countries in each event even if their qualifying marks are sub-par.
 This principle of Universality Places ensures all nations get to send at least 4 participants to compete.
 Each nation is only allowed 1 girls’ and 1 boys’ group for team sports and is also allowed up to 70 individual sport competitors.